 If your business is in the tourism sector or if you have a project with a clear tourism focus, you can apply for the Business Improvement Fund (BIF) provided by Singapore Tourism Board (STB).

-This grant is aligned to Enterprise Singapore’s Enterprise Development Grant (EDG) so supports similar projects but specifically for tourism companies.
+This grant is aligned to Enterprise Singapore’s Enterprise Development Grant (EDG) so it supports similar projects but specifically for tourism companies.
 You can also refer to the section above on EDG to see how digital marketing can be covered under this fund.

 For more information and to apply for the BIF, click HERE.